Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ## Automatic OS Upgrade Policy

-A VM scale set can have instances spread across single or multiple Placement Groups.
 Expanding on the description above, VMSS OS Upgrades execute with the following steps:

 1) Identify the next batch of VM instances to upgrade, with a batch having maximum 20% of total instance count.
 2) If more than 20% of instances are Unhealthy, stop the upgrade; otherwise continue.